cu-mkp/research-teaching-companion/content/resources/activity-sheets/azurite-assignment.md

 ### Process

 The process is open to your experimentation!
-To get started, however, here are some useful illustrations:
+To get started, however, here are some useful step-by-step illustrations:
 - The dedicated slides towards the middle of [Presentation: Preparing and Painting Blue Pigment in the Renaissance](/documents/pdf/fa22_skillbuilding-azurite-presentation-full.pdf)
 - [Fieldnotes (with step-by-step pictures) by Naomi Rosenkranz, SU17 Azurite](/resources/activity-sheets/su17_rosenkranz_azurite-preparation-cambridge/)
-- “Experiments with Azurite on the History of Design MA Course” by students of the V&A/RCA History of Design MA
+- “Experiments with Azurite in the History of Design MA Course” by students of the V&A/RCA History of Design MA
      - [Part 1](https://www.vam.ac.uk/blog/news/experiments-with-azurite-on-the-history-of-design-ma-course)
      - [Part 2](https://www.vam.ac.uk/blog/projects/thinking-and-experiencing-techne-making-azurite-part-2)
-- For painting out, refer to [Assignment: Making Paints from Pigments and Painting Them Out](/resources/activity-sheets/painting-assignment/)
+- For painting out, see [Lesson Plan: Making and Testing Paints from Pigments](/resources/activity-sheets/activitysheet_paintingpigments/) and [Student Assignment: Making Paints from Pigments and Painting Them Out](/resources/activity-sheets/painting-assignment/)

 ### Questions for Consideration
 - Observation: